Series: The Waverly Place Series

 The women have unique personalities and represent strong female role models taking on the issues of sexism and racism in their daily roles.
 The cast of secondary characters are lively and interesting, contributing generously to the story.
 Keeping the characters straight initially in this large, complex tale took a bit of work.
 In addition to a large cast of characters, the multi-layered storylines weave in and out of the intricate plot.
 In addition to dealing with their daily lives, the women try to help resolve a complicated murder mystery plaguing the women in their area.
 Read this intriguing tale to find out who was making the women of New York disappear.

 I love the historical detail interspersed throughout this story.
 If you enjoy large, complex historical fiction novels, this book is perfect.
 I very much enjoyed reading the novel and it went surprisingly fast in spite of its size, a mere 600+ pages.

-This ARC copy was received from Viking and Netgalley.com in exchange for an honest review.
+This ARC copy was received from Berkley Books and Netgalley.com.
 The above thoughts and opinions are wholly my own.